riad-azz/tiktok-saver/README.md

 The purpose of this project is to provide a ready-to-use SaaS solution for downloading TikTok videos.
 While you can make security enhancements or make other tweaks, the service is already functional and works as intended for downloading TikTok videos.

-If you have any suggestions for improvements, better handling of certain aspects, or if you encounter any issues, please let me know by creating a new issue or contacting me on Discord (`Riad#1732`) or using the new naming (`riad1732`).
+If you have any suggestions for improvements, better handling of certain aspects, or if you encounter any issues, please let me know by creating a new issue or contacting me on Discord `_riad_`.

 ## Website Preview